jessicarush/javascript-notes/operators.md

 ## Conditional operator

 The conditional (ternary) operator `?` is the only one that takes 3 operands.
-It says; if a condition is true, the operator is assigned the first value, otherwise it's assigned the second value.
+It says; if a condition is true, the operator is assigned the first value, otherwise the second value.
 For example:

 ```javascript
 // condition ? value1 : value2